spackmat/threema-msgapi-sdk-php/README.md

 ## To Do

-* Replace Receiver class with 3 methods on Connection
 * ReceiveMessageResult assumes you want to store file attachments on the local filesystem.
 This may not be true eg if using Amazon infrastructure.
 Refactor to allow for FileAcceptors(?) which can be overloaded to use Flysystem, local file system, or a null object pattern that ignores the file
-* There are some useful Exception classes defined but they are not used in some places.
 * Url class is probably not needed
 * AssocArray class is probably not needed